Generic Name: Estrogens (Conjugated A/Synthetic) (ES troe jenz, KON joo gate ed, aye, sin THET ik)

 - Avoid cigarette smoking.
 Smoking raises the chance of heart disease.
 Talk with your doctor.

-- If you are 65 or older, use estrogens, conjugated, A (synthetic) with care.
+- If you are 65 or older, use this medicine (estrogens) with care.
 You could have more side effects.

 - Tell your doctor if you are breast-feeding.
 You will need to talk about any risks to your baby.

-Use estrogens, conjugated, A (synthetic) as ordered by your doctor.
+Use this medicine (estrogens) as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

 What do I do if I miss a dose?